Procedures for Making Enquiries, Appeals and complaints

 Examination Appeals

-• It is our aim to treat each case fairly and consistently.
+• We aim to treat each case fairly and consistently.

-• If a Head of Centre or private candidate is not happy with an examination result and has reasons to suspect it may not be accurate, the first step is to make an enquiry about results.
+• If a Head of Centre or private candidate is not happy with an examination result and has reasons to suspect it may not be accurate, the first step is to enquire about the results.

 Examination Papers